Marc Juneau, Education Director and Instructor

 Laurence Lawson

-She travels to France on a regular basis to visit family and friends.
-At the AFLCR, Laurence is pleased to have the opportunity to share her passion for French language and culture with students of all levels and ages.
+Laurence travels to France on a regular basis to visit family and friends.
+At the AFLCR, she is pleased to have the opportunity to share her passion for French language and culture with students of all levels and ages.

 Nikki Matheson